RoboCup-SSL/ssl-simulation-setup/Readme.md

 with multiple fields and all components that are required.

 ## Setup idea
- * A single powerful root server is used per field or for multiple fields
+ * A single powerful root server is used per field
  * Teams only access the server via Browser with Guacamole
  * A team has access to its own VNC session (a virtual desktop)
  * All teams have view access to all VNC sessions, to make sure nobody is touching their system during a match